Meg Brunson

 1. Break up text with structure and space.

-Use headings, bullet points, short paragraphs, and plenty of white space to reduce overwhelm.
+Use heading tags, bullet points, short paragraphs, and plenty of white space to reduce overwhelm.
 This helps readers scan, pause, and find what they need quickly.

 2. Write in plain, clear language.

-Avoid industry jargon or overly complex language.
+Avoid industry jargon or overly complex language, and write in plain language.
 Use short, active sentences.
 When you do need to explain something more complex, define your terms and give examples.

 3. Use consistent, predictable layouts.